 Once again, the response to our scholarship program resulted in many thought-provoking essays.
-We are proud of our Fall 2020 – Spring 2021 recipient, who will continue to be an inspiration to others as she continues her education.
+We are proud of our Fall 2023 – Spring 2023, Fall 2022 – Spring 2023, Fall 2021 – Spring 2022, and Fall 2020 – Spring 2021 recipients, who will continue to be an inspiration to others as they continue their education.

 Congratulations to our Fall 2020-Spring 2021 Award Recipient